At Tap Lamu harbor, a dive boat sits in the mud decomposing, her rear deck collapsed and her hull twisted and broken.

 We roll our luggage along the road to the harbor passing street food stands and seedy bars.
-It’s Sunday afternoon, and the squid fishermen have come in from the night’s work.
-1 They watch us from the shade, the strange farang providing a diversion from their talk of fishing and women.
-2
+It’s Sunday afternoon, and the squid fishermen have come in from the night’s work.1The boats attract squid to their nets at night via incredibly bright fields of spotlights pointed down the water.
+A squid boat looks like a small football stadium on the water, except the spectators have more tentacles.
+They watch us from the shade, the strange farang providing a diversion from their talk of fishing and women.2Farang (ฝรั่ง) is a generic Thai word for someone of European ancestry, no matter where they may come from.
+The Royal Institute Dictionary 1999, the official dictionary of Thai words, defines the word as “a person of white race”.

 The Diva Andaman is sitting at anchor out in the harbor, an ironwood schooner 150’ from bow to stern and 22’ across her beam.
 She has two tall wooden masts and enough rigging to make a pirate re-enactor dance a merry jig.
 From her mainmast fly two flags, the flag of Thailand, and the Jolly Roger.